 What has all this got to do with alternatives to chlorine and bromine?
 We need to understand how these products work to lay a framework for understanding the alternatives.

 What is Ozone?

-Ozone is produced by either passing an electricity discharge through air or shining uV light through air.
-With either method a certain percentage of the stable form of oxygen, O2, that comes in contact with the electric discharge or uV light is transformed, to the less stable O3 molecule (ozone).
+Ozone is produced by either passing an electricity discharge through air or shining UV light through air.
+With either method a certain percentage of the stable form of oxygen, O2, that encounters the electric discharge or UV light is transformed, to the less stable O3 molecule (ozone).
 The ozone, however, is looking to rob electrons so it can get back to a more stable form.
 That is what makes it an excellent oxidizer.
 The ozone enriched air is injected into the hot tub water where it can then oxidize bacteria and contaminants.
 Ozonators for consumer hot tubs come mostly of the uV type.
 Corona discharge ozonators produce considerably more ozone but are intolerant to high humidity and to keep them working and not have them fail prematurely the air needs to be dried.
-To do this all properly, results in complete corona discharge ozonators being quite expensive, relative to uV systems.
+To do this all properly, results in complete corona discharge ozonators being quite expensive, relative to UV systems.

 What are Mineral Ionization Systems?